pranjanpr/pclubsecy/README.md

 with their directories with respect to identifier file i have uploaded test json and csv files to check them after adding file name run it(f5)

+******there is some bug in url
+******for webscrapper
+ the given url opens on  page 1 by default though it has 12 pages in it each page have its own url so this program will only give a csv file for page 1 for other pages you can input their urls to get their csv files